llbit/chunky-docs/docs/plugin_api.md

 * [Block model changing (grass into lava)][2]
 * [Custom Render Controls tab][3]

+The Chunky plugin API can also be used to build new applications based on Chunky.
+Here is an application that uses parts of the Chunky rendering system to render different kinds of Minecraft blocks and items:

+* [Test Renderer][7]

-For building a plugin you can use [Gradle][5].
+For building your plugin you can use [Gradle][5].
 Here is the Gradle build script from the custom Render Controls tab plugin:

 ```